gristmill/static_map/README.md

 * zoom Integer    - zoom level of the map
 * size String     - in pixels of the image.
 500x500
 * sensor Boolean  - autodetect user user location
-* markers Hash    - location of pin on map, requires location address or lat/long
+* markers Array of Hashes    - location of pin on map, requires location address or lat/long
 * maptype String  - satelite, road... etc
 * alt String      - alt text if using image tag
 * title String    - title text if using image tag